Apple Event 2019: iPhone 11 Pro, Apple Arcade, iPad, Watch 2019 and everything announced

 iPhone 11, 11 Pro and 11 Pro Max

 The expected mainstream iPhone 11 debuted with a dual-camera configuration and a new design in six colors.
-Features include Dolby Atmos audio, Wi-Fi 6, an ultrawide camera lens and enhanced camera features.
-You'll be able to take landscape selfies and videos and slo-mo video; Apple referred to the latter as "slofies," and Twitter was not amused.
+Features include Dolby Atmos audio, Wi-Fi 6, an ultra wide camera lens and enhanced camera features.
+You'll be able to take landscape selfies and videos and slo-mo video -- Apple referred to these as "slofies," and Twitter was not amused.
 It gets a power boost in the form of a new A13 Bionic processor (with a faster graphics processor).
 We saw a new action RPG game, Pascal's Wager from Giant Network, to show off the GPU performance and spatial audio.
 It isn't an Apple Arcade title, though, which is interesting.

 - iPhone 11, iPhone 11 Pro: Where and how to preorder on Sept.
 13